 - Redness or hotspots from rubbing with footwear – prolonged rubbing if not alleviated, may cause breakdown and ulceration.
 Good fitting footwear is important and using simple gel padding or plaster help as well.

-- Any skin build-up such as corns or calluses – corns or calluses continue to build up unless the pressure is re-distributed by using, for example, simple padding or orthotics.
+- Any skin build-up such as corns or calluses – corns or calluses continue to build up unless the pressure is re-distributed by using, for example, simple padding or orthotics (shoe inserts).
 Any excessive calluses or corns, if left undebrided may lead to ulceration underneath the hard skin and often overlooked as the overlying skin is still intact.

 - Any break in the skin which may lead to ulceration

 The best way to maintain skin integrity is by applying emollient to the feet daily, avoiding in-between the toes.
-Avoid using things such as corn plasters or shaving the calluses by yourself as it increases your risk of wound.
-See a podiatrist that can help you remove them safely instead.
+Avoid using things such as corn plasters or shaving the calluses by yourself as it increases your risk of the wound.
+Rather book an appointment to see one of our podiatrists who can help you remove your corns, calluses safely.